Facilities Management

 How does it affect me?

-The HVAC and EMS upgrades that will occur include:
+The HVAC and EMS upgrades that occurred include:

 - 18 Variable Frequency Drives on AHU

-The new EMS will use the University’s existing fiber network to provide communication between building controls and the monitoring software.
-In addition to monitoring and controlling equipment in the central utility plant, the new EMS will control:
+The new EMS uses the University's existing fiber network to provide communication between building controls and the monitoring software.
+In addition to monitoring and controlling equipment in the central utility plant, the new EMS controls:

 - Temperature setpoint optimization